spatialthoughts/qgis-tutorials/source/docs/3/getting_started_with_pyqgis.rst

   Indentation (or number of spaces before each statement) is very important in Python.
 If you get error in this step, make sure you have added 2 spaces before typing the second line.

+  As the print(f) statement is inside a for-loop, you will need to press :kbd:`Enter` twice - once to exit the loop - and another to execute the command.

 .. code-block:: python

    for f in layer.getFeatures():